KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 returns null on successful execution and creates the specified soft link.

+!!!Note
+	Neither `lname` or `tname` need to exist prior to the creation of the soft link.
+They can be populated after its creation
 ```q
 // Create a soft link (symbolic link) between two unpopulated points in the file
 q).hdf5.createSoft["test.h5";"/G1/dset1";"/G1/dset2"]